AN ORIGINAL HAWAIʻI MUSICAL

 SHOW CREATOR

 In 2005, after immersing himself in a book about the life of Lili’uokalani, fragments of a captivating narrative began to materialize in his imagination.
 The year that followed marked the birth of the first words of this enchanted tale.
-Over the subsequent years, the script, music, and overarching themes of the musical gracefully evolved, culminating in the grand debut of A Timeless Princess at the illustrious Mamiya Theater on July 11, 2019.
+Over the subsequent years, the script, music, and overarching themes of the musical gracefully evolved, culminating in the grand debut of A Timeless Princess at the illustrious Mamiya Theatre on July 11, 2019.

 DIRECTOR

-Is a winning actor and director who holds a B.A. in Theatre from the University of Hawaiʻi at Mānoa.
+Michael Ng is an award-winning actor and director who holds a B.A. in theatre from the University of Hawaiʻi at Mānoa.
 A proud member of SAG-AFTRA, his work spans stage, film, and television, with professional credits across Hawaiʻi, the continental United States, and internationally.
 As a director, he has helmed a wide range of productions, from large-scale, crowd-pleasing musicals to bold original works, collaborating with organizations such as Diamond Head Theatre, Mānoa Valley Theatre, Edgewater Productions, Punahou Theatre, and the Kaimukī High School Performing Arts Center.
-A filmmaker as well, Michael wrote, produced, and directed Peace by Piece, which premiered at the Hawaiʻi International Film Festival in 2013.
-Whether as a performer, behind the scenes, or behind the camera, he is passionate about creating stories that connect people, spark imagination, and celebrate the magic of live performance.

 COMPOSER

-A composer, educator, and creative technologist, his work bridges cultures and mediums.
-Born in Hawaiʻi and rooted in his Korean American heritage, he brings a global perspective to storytelling.
-His film scores include Planet B-boy, The Grace Lee Project, Waikiki (BMI Award-winning), Seoul Searching, and Girls on the Wall.
-In musical theater, his long collaboration with Tony Award-winner Brian Yorkey produced The Wedding Banquet and Making Tracks, while his Korean-language works such as The Devil, Equal, and Blue Helmet have headlined major venues across Asia.
-He has also composed for brands including Google, Disney, Hyundai, and Honda, and collaborates on immersive projects with artists such as Bosul Kim.
-A graduate of Massachusetts Institute of Technology and The Juilliard School, he teaches screen scoring at Berklee College of Music and composition at Longy School of Music of Bard College.
+In musical theater, his long collaboration with Tony Award winner Brian Yorkey produced The Wedding Banquet and Making Tracks, while his Korean-language works such as The Devil, Equal, and Blue Helmet have headlined major venues across Asia.
+He has also composed for brands including Google, Disney, Hyundai, and Honda and collaborates on immersive projects with artists such as Bosul Kim.

 CULTURAL ADVISOR

-Born and raised in Honolulu, Hawaiʻi, with an educational background in music, business, and Hawaiian culture.
-Kumu Kia owns and operates a Hawaiian consulting and entertainment company known as Kia Enterprises LLC, and he also founded the nonprofit organization Kahu Kea Foundation.
-His credentials span more than thirty-five years in the industry.
-Kumu Kia is a practicing kahu (Hawaiian spiritual leader) and fulfills his responsibility by performing Hawaiian blessings and cultural protcols widely recognized by both private and public organizations.
+Kumu Kia is a practicing kahu (Hawaiian spiritual leader) and fulfills his responsibility by performing Hawaiian blessings and cultural protocols widely recognized by both private and public organizations.
 An accomplished Kumu Hula, Kia oversees multiple hālau hula organizations across five countries.
 He is also an accomplished screen actor, with several major motion pictures and television series to his credit.

 DIRECTOR OF OPERATIONS

 Elizabeth O’Brien (Liz) is a Hawaiʻi native with over 20 years of experience in arts production.
 Her career, which began in childhood, spans local, national, and international work across theater, music, comedy, film, festivals, and performance art.
-Liz has served in nearly every production role, from acting and performing to stage management, production management, set/costume and design and construction, and producing her own shows.
-Her notable experience includes facilitating the production for Festpac when Hawaii hosted 30 nations, developing and maintaining educational programming for the Hawaii Theatre Center and PAPA Hawaii, working closely with the ARTS at Marks Garage to support local visual artists and performers, and creating a safe and inclusive space for the LGBTQ+ community.
+Liz has served in nearly every production role, from acting and performing to stage management, production management, set and costume design and construction, and producing her own shows.

 Get updates on ticket availability, access behind-the-scenes footage, and automatically be entered to win free merch.